 - Flexibility, adaptability and resourcefulness

 - A willingness and desire to go out of your comfort zone!

 Who is Eligible

-Note: If you are an exchange student, or a senior or graduate student graduating in May, you are not eligible for internships through IIP.
+Note: If you are an exchange student, a senior or graduate student graduating in May, or a non degree-seeking student, you are not eligible for internships through IIP.
 There may be other opportunities available for graduating students.
 Please contact Career Services for information on other international opportunities.